 A Close Relationship with God and Jesus

 In the thoughts and verses below I will share with you three of the vital foundations that God, by his grace and love, taught me as I raised my children.
-At the end you will find a personal note from my son, David.
+At the end you will find a personal note from my sons.
 When it comes to fatherhood, there is much to say about discipline, communication, building memories and so much more.
 But let’s start with this basic foundation: God’s love for us, our love for him, and our daily walk with him.

 How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!